2020PB/police-brutality/reports/Texas.md

 Fortunately, the woman did not suffer a miscarriage.

-tags: pregnant, bean-bags, shoot, protestor
+tags: pregnant, bean-bag, shoot, protestor

 id: tx-austin-8